OctopusDeploy/docs/src/pages/docs/tenants/tenant-roles-and-security.md

 ![](/docs/tenants/images/multi-tenant-select-user-role.png)
 :::

-4. Navigate to **MEMBERS ➜ ADD MEMBER** and add any user accounts that will form part of this team.
+4. Navigate to **Members ➜ Add member** and add any user accounts that will form part of this team.

 ### Step 3: Reduce the scope of the team {#step-3-reduce-team-scope}